Karl Alfred von Zittel

-Karl Alfred Ritter von Zittel (25 September 1839 – 5 January 1904) was a German palaeontologist best known for his Handbuch der Palaeontologie (1876–1880).
+Karl Alfred Ritter von Zittel (25 September 1839 – 5 January 1904) was a German palaeontologist best known for his Handbuch der Palaeontologie (1876–1893).

 Biography

 Karl Alfred von Zittel was born in Bahlingen in the Grand Duchy of Baden.
 His father, Karl was a leading liberal cleric in Baden.
-He was educated at the University of Heidelberg, the University of Paris and the University of Vienna.
-For a short period he served on the Geological Survey of Austria, and as assistant in the mineralogical museum at Vienna.
-In 1863, he became teacher of geology and mineralogy in the polytechnic at Karlsruhe, and three years later he succeeded Albert Oppel as professor of palaeontology in the University of Munich, with the charge of the state collection of fossils.
+He was educated at Heidelberg University, the University of Paris and the University of Vienna.
+For a short period, he served on the Geological Survey of Austria, and as assistant in the mineralogical museum at Vienna.
+In 1863, he became teacher of geology and mineralogy at the Polytechnical School Karlsruhe, and three years later he succeeded Albert Oppel as professor of palaeontology at the Ludwig-Maximilians-Universität München (LMU), with the charge of the state collection of fossils.